 What Causes Acid Reflux in Dogs?

-One cause of acid reflux can be the overproduction of stomach acids.
-If there is more acid in the stomach than is needed to deal with the food your dog eats, the excess will back up and create the problem.
+One cause of acid reflux in dogs can be excessive acid production.
+If there is more acid in the stomach than is needed to deal with the dog foods your pup eats, the excess will back up and create the problem.

 While you might be tempted to give your dog nibbles of food from your own plate, try to control yourself.
-Many foods, especially spicy or hot foods, can cause acid reflux to rear its ugly head.
+Many foods, especially hot or spicy foods, can cause acid reflux to rear its ugly head.

 He may act as if he’s just dying for a bite, but you are doing him no favors, believe me!